qpdf/qpdf/README-windows.txt

 you should use UNIX-like syntax (-I, -L, -l) even though this is not what cl takes on the command line.  qpdf's build rules will fix it.

+You can also download qpdf-external-libs-src.zip and follow the instructions in the README.txt there for how to build external libs.

 Building with MinGW
 ===================

-QPDF is known to build and pass its test suite with MSYS-1.0.11 and gcc 4.4.0 with C++ support.
-If you also have ActiveState Perl in your path and the external-libs distribution described above, you can fully configure, build, and test qpdf in this environment.
-You will most likely not be able to build qpdf with mingw using cygwin.
+QPDF is known to build and pass its test suite with mingw (latest version tested: gcc 4.6.2), mingw64 (latest version tested: 4.7.0) and Microsoft Visual C++ 2010, both 32-bit and 64-bit versions.
+MSYS plus ActivateState Perl is required to build as well in order to get make and other related tools.
+While it is possible that Cygwin could be used to build native Windows versions of qpdf, this configuration has not been tested recently.

 From your MSYS prompt, run

-  ./config-mingw
+  ./config-mingw32

+or

+  ./config-mingw64

 and then

   make

-Note that ./config-mingw just runs ./configure with specific arguments, so you can look at it, make adjustments, and manually run configure instead.
+Note that ./config-mingw32 and ./configure-mingw64 just run ./configure with specific arguments, so you can look at it, make adjustments, and manually run configure instead.
+Note also that config-mingw32 appends definition of _FILE_OFFSET_BITS=64 to qpdf-config.h since, as of the qpdf 3.0 release, the current versions of the autoconf tools did not correctly detect that mingw requires this to get large file support.
+This workaround is only required for mingw32.
+The 64-bit version of mingw works "out of the box" with large file support, as do both the 32-bit and 64-bit versions of MSVC.

 Add the absolute path to the libqpdf/build directory to your PATH.
 Make sure you can run the qpdf command by typing qpdf/build/qpdf and